 The Spring Fire Department is located in Spring, Texas, approximately 25 miles north of downtown Houston.
-Founded in 1953, Spring FD is one of the largest combination fire departments in the state of Texas serving 62 square miles of unincorporated Harris County.
-Under a contract with Harris County Emergency Services District #7, Spring Fire Department provides fire suppression and certain rescue services to a population of 152,000 residents.
-Operating out of nine stations, with a fleet of 40 apparatus, Spring FD is under the leadership of Fire Chief Scott Seifert.
+Founded in 1953, Spring Fire is one of the largest combination fire departments in the state of Texas serving 165,000 residents across 62 square miles of unincorporated Harris County.

 Our VisionTo continue to shape the Spring Fire Department into an organization that has career and volunteer professionals that achieve only the highest standards of the fire service, while never losing perspective of the needs of the community we serve.